Fulwood, Lancashire: Architecture

 Fulwood is one of the greener parts of the Preston area, however it is nevertheless a fairly built up area, with buildings dating back to the Victorian gentrification of the region, and earlier.
 Due to large investments during the late Victorian era, Fulwood was an area of much development by wealthy Preston industrialists.
 Some of the finest Victorian buildings of Lancashire can be found in Fulwood, such as the Fulwood Barracks, Fulwood Union Workhouse, and Harris Orphanage.
 Many of the larger houses in Fulwood were also built during the Victorian period, particularly those in the Nooklands cul-de-sac.

-Amenities

-Fulwood has a large number of local amenities.
-The neighbourhood has a large number of local shops, primary and high schools, pubs, libraries, a large Asda supermarket and Booths supermarket, Preston's main hospital, a college, parks, and many other services.
-Preston Golf Club is also located in Fulwood.

 Parks

 The town has seven different greens, consisting of Conway Drive, South Drive, Mill Lane, Sherwood, Levensgarth Avenue, Tower Lane and Andertons Way.
 This makes Fulwood one of the greener districts of Preston.

 Education

 State-funded schools

 State education is administered by Lancashire County Council.